 Kerala is such a beautiful tourist destination in India.
-It considered one of the paradises in the world.
+It is considered one of the paradises in the world.
 Kerala never fails to satisfy its tourists who come to visit here.
 Kerala is famous for its backwaters, beaches, natural wonders, mesmerizing resorts, and its traditional architecture.
-These are the things that attract people throughout the year.
+These are the things that attract people throughout the year like Wayanad, Munnar, Thrissur, and many more.
 Here we will see one of those amazing cities of Kerala called “Cultural Capital of Kerala” – Thrissur.

-Among the many tourist places to visit in Thrissur, we highly recommend not to skip these following beautiful tourist places of thrissur.
+Among the many famous tourist places to visit in Thrissur, we highly recommend not skipping the following beautiful tourist places of Thrissur.
 Include these places on the itinerary of your next Kerala trip.

-1. Guruvayur Temple – Famous Pilgrimage in Kerala
+1. Guruvayur Temple – Famous Pilgrimage in Thrissur

 Guruvayur Temple stands as one of the oldest and largest sacred Hindu temples in Kerala, dedicated to Lord Vishnu.
 The construction of the temple dates back to the 16th century.
 The presiding deity here is Guruvayurappan, a Krishna avatar of Lord Vishnu.Unlock Best Deal on Kerala Tour Package Now

 The temple sees hundreds of devotees flocking in the complex to have a glimpse of the god each day.
 The main attraction of the temple being the charming idol of the deity, made out of a rare mixture called Padala Anjanam.

 - Guruvayur Temple Timings: 3:00 AM – 12:30 PM, 4:30 PM – 9:15 PM (All days)

 - Guruvayur Temple Entry Tickets: Free

 2. Athirappilly Falls – Biggest Waterfall in Thrissur